PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/traffic-and-seo/add-edit-new-seo-page.md

 ## Table UI section

 - **Meta tags** - table title.
 - **Page name** - required field - there is a dropdown selection, of available page names, that can be selected for SEO edition.
 Once the dropdown is clicked, a box is dropped-down with the list of page names, and the text input field, for searching the desired page name.
-If there are few letters typed, search will show the appropriate results according to the input.
+If there are few letters typed, the search will show the appropriate results according to the input.
 The search result strings are generated from 2 segments divided with the dash "-" character:
   - **Module name**
   - **Page name string**
 There is an explanation placeholder _Name of the related page._ right below the input field.
 By default, the first page name _pdf-invoice_ is automatically selected in this field.